-The Catalyst Integrated Security Features (CISF), and the Cisco Identity-Based Networking Services (IBNS) and NAC Appliance access control solutions are discussed in Chapter 9, "Access Layer Security Design."
+The Catalyst Integrated Security Features (CISF), and the Cisco Identity-Based Networking Services (IBNS) and NAC Appliance access control solutions are discussed in the "Schools Access Layer Features" chapter of the Schools SRA Design Guide.

 Endpoint Protection

 Servers, desktop computers, laptops, printers, and IP phones are examples of the diverse network endpoints commonly present in School environments.
 The great variety in hardware types, operating systems, and applications represents a clear challenge to security.
 In addition, students and staff may bring laptops and other portable devices that could also be used outside the school's premises, potentially introducing viruses, worms, spyware, and other type of malware.